 It would be up to a jury to decide how much money to award an injured person for their pain and suffering.
 In Boca Raton, there is no cap on compensatory damages for pedestrian accident cases.
 A well-established lawyer could help an injured person calculate the damages related to their case.

-Florida is a comparative negligence state, not a contributory negligence state.
+Florida is a modified comparative negligence state, not a contributory negligence state.
 Some ways that comparative negligence may impact liability in pedestrian accident cases is if the pedestrian was not paying attention or the pedestrian violated traffic laws.
-The pedestrian’s overall monetary jury award would be reduced by the percentage that a jury finds the pedestrian at fault for their own injury.
+The pedestrian’s overall monetary jury award would be reduced by the percentage that a jury finds the pedestrian 50% or less at fault for their own injury.
+If the pedestrian is found to be 51% or more at fault, they are barred from recovery entirely.

 If you or someone you love was injured in an accident, call a personal injury lawyer with experience recovering Boca Raton pedestrian accident damages.
 The attorneys at Kogan & DiSalvo could help fight for your rights in your personal injury case.